On this page

 Snap to the intersection of the line and the plane tangent to the primitive under the cursor when dragging along a line rather than directly to the primitive itself.
 Applies only to primitives with a tangent plane, which excludes open curves.

-Interior Snap
+Interior Snapping

 Snap to the center of the target geometry (point, edge, primitive, and so on).
 The center of the geometry is determined using either the view direction or the normal direction.
-Interior snapping can only be performed when depth snapping is enabled.
+Interior snapping can only be performed when depth snapping is on.

 View Based